EQAR/official-documents/Policies/RC_12_1_UseAndInterpretationOfTheESG.md

 * The **guidelines** provide explanation in relation to the importance or the possible implementation of the standard.
 While the guidelines thus support the Register Committee in interpreting the standards when needed, the guidelines themselves are not requirements.
 * The term **programme** refers to higher education provision in its broadest sense, including provision that is not part of a programme leading to a formal degree.

-  That is, the ESG equally apply, mutatis mutandis, to micro-credentials and similar offers at higher education levels.
+  That is, the ESG equally apply, mutatis mutandis, to education provision at higher education levels[^eqf] outside of traditional standalone degree programmes (e.g. micro-credentials, alternative credentials, continuing education, etc.).

   Moreover, the ESG specify that they apply to all higher education "regardless of the mode of study or place of delivery".
 Hence, they equally apply to online and blended learning.
 * Unless otherwise specified, **stakeholders** are understood to cover all actors within an institution, including students and staff, as well as external stakeholders such as employers and external partners of an institution.
 * The term **institution** refers to higher education institutions.
 Depending on how responsibilities for quality assurance are assigned within the institution it can, however, also refer to subdivisions such as faculties or departments.
 * The term **quality assurance activity** refers to a distinct type of external evaluation, accreditation, audit or review deployed by an agency, based on a separate set of processes and criteria.
 For instance, “programme accreditation” might be one activity and “institutional evaluation” another one.
 The activities may range from purely enhancement-driven ones to formal assessment and decisions.

-While key parts of the introduction to the ESG as well as the standards of Parts 2 and 3 are quoted in this document, it should always be read in conjunction with the full text of the ESG.
-In case of doubt or contradictions, the text of the ESG themselves always has priority.

 # 4. Scope and Applicability of the ESG